ajaharleo/Cement-Price-Prediction/README.md

 ## Overview
 This is End to End machine learning Regression project which takes information related to components in concrete mixture as input and predict the compressive strength of the mixture.
-The dataset used for model training is from kaggle.Dataset contains 1030 entries of data of various items , 8 independent features of item and 1 sales as output feature.
+The dataset used for model training is from kaggle.Dataset contains 1030 entries of data of various items , 8 independent features of item and Compressive_strength as output feature.

 ## Problem Statement:
 The quality of concrete is determined by its compressive strength, which is measured